Lesson 5 of 6

 Weekly vs Monthly vs Quarterly Options

-Beyond delta, the second critical variable is expiration.
-The same .25 delta put behaves very differently when you sell it at 7 DTE versus 45 DTE versus 90 DTE.
-Your choice of timeframe affects premium size, theta decay rate, gamma risk, and how many times per year you can recycle your capital.
+After delta, the next big decision is expiration.
+The same .25 delta put behaves completely differently at 7 DTE versus 45 DTE versus 90 DTE.
+Your timeframe choice affects how much you collect, how fast theta works for you, how dangerous gamma gets, and how many times per year you can recycle that capital.
+I've traded all three and I have strong opinions.

 Weekly Options (5-10 DTE)

-- Premium: small per trade, but high annualized if repeated 52 times
+• Premium: small per trade, but the math looks great if you pull it off 52 times a year

-- Theta decay: fastest — most of the decay happens in the final week
+• Theta decay: fastest -- most of the decay happens in that final week

 Monthly Options (20-45 DTE)

-- Theta decay: accelerating — you ride the steepening part of the curve
+• Theta decay: accelerating -- you're riding the steepening part of the curve.
+This is the sweet spot.

-- Gamma risk: moderate — stock moves affect P&L but are manageable
+• Gamma risk: moderate -- stock moves affect P&L but you can manage them without panicking

 Quarterly Options (60-90 DTE)

-- Theta decay: slow initially — you wait weeks before seeing meaningful decay
+• Theta decay: slow initially -- you're waiting and waiting before meaningful decay kicks in

-- Gamma risk: lowest — position is forgiving in the short term
+• Gamma risk: lowest -- the position is forgiving in the short term, which is nice

 Premium Per Day of Theta